tito-arch/ICBN-International/content/posts/tommy-fury-pullouts.md

 +++
 ### WHO IS TOMMY FURY?

-_Tommy Fury_ is a 6 foot (183cm) orthodox professional British boxer with a reach of 80 inches who comes from a long line of boxers.
-In June 2019 _Tommy Fury_ went on a reality tv show in its fifth series, The show was called Love Island. _Tommy Fury_ was born on 7th  May 1999 in _Manchester, England_.
-He is the younger half-brother of heavyweight world champion Tyson Fury.
-He has a partner who he met while he was in the reality TV series Love Island, her name is _Molly-Mae Hague_ and together they have a child.
+Tommy Fury is a 6 foot (183cm) orthodox professional British boxer with a reach of 80 inches who comes from a long line of boxers.
+In June 2019 Tommy Fury went on a reality tv show _Love Island_ in its Fifth series.
+Tommy was born on 7th  May 1999 in Manchester, England.
+He is the younger half-brother of heavyweight world champion _Tyson Fury._ His partner, _Molly-Mae-Hague _ whom he met while he was at the reality TV series Love Island and they have a child together.

 ![](/uploads/tommy-fury-getty-image.jpg)